ericmedvet/2d-robot-evolution/README.md

 This can be reused later for further analysis of the best individuals.

 The experiment also notifies about its progresses via Telegram.
-In particular, after each run, it takes the best individual and lets it run on a different terrain than the one it was evolved on (`s.t.hilly()` instead of `s.t.flat()`): the resulting video is sent on a chat with `chatId = "207490209"` (the double quotes are needed to let interpret it as a string).
+In particular, after each run, it takes the best individual and lets it run on a different terrain than the one it was evolved on (`s.t.hilly()` instead of `s.t.flat()`): the resulting video is sent on a chat with `chatId = "XXX"` (to be replaced with an actual number).
 The received video might look like this:
 ![The text-based UI of `Starter`](assets/images/biped.gif)